AliTheFlop/ASResults/content/blog/be-human.md

 If you’ve got kids, there’s a high chance you’ve heard of him.
 Fun dude to watch.

-The reason he’s so big, isn’t because he found some “secret” to engaging content.
+The reason he’s so big isn’t because he found some “secret” to engaging content.

 It’s all because he’s as _“human”_ as he can be, and people relate to that.